A Brief History of Local 212

 By the 1930s MATC was the nation’s largest vocational school with over 20,000 students.
 The Adult High School was established in 1931 during the Great Depression.

-A major challenge to the union’s existence occurred in 1937 when acting Director William Rasche fired two Local 212 leaders accusing them of insubordination for refusing to serve as elevator operators.
+A major challenge to the union’s existence occurred in 1937 acting Director William Rasche fired two Local 212 leaders accusing them of insubordination for refusing to serve as elevator operators.
 But that was an excuse.
 The real reason these senior instructors were fired was because they were active and effective union leaders.
 At the time, only 50 out of 250 teachers were Local 212 members.

 The union organized against the unjust firings, demanding that MATC reinstate its leaders.
 The terminations and resulting struggle were covered extensively by the local media.
 MATC’s students struck and launched a petition drive in support of their fired teachers.
 Eventually, the MATC District Board voted 3-2 to reinstate the terminated instructors.
 The right of MATC’s teachers to unionize was largely ratified by this decision.